-You may well have been in touch with the imprint publisher, but our "default" position is to run the business without the one-to-one relationship that publishers traditionally provide.
-This doesn't mean close relationships aren't formed, they are, just that the nuts and bolts of seeing a book through to publication are dealt with efficiently by the automatic notifications and this detailed Publishing Guide.
+Our "default" position is to run the business without the one-to-one relationship that publishers traditionally provide.
+This doesn't mean close relationships aren't formed, they are, just that the nuts and bolts of seeing a book through to publication are dealt with efficiently by the email notifications and this Publishing Guide.

-We can spend more time on the sales and marketing, rather than repeating the answers to the dozens—or hundreds—of queries that usually crop up on most titles, on anything from "what subject category should be the book be?" to "how can I get books to a conference in Chile?"
+This way we can spend more time on the sales and marketing, rather than repeating the answers to the dozens – or hundreds – of queries that usually crop up on most titles, on anything from "what subject category should be the book be?" to "how can I get books to a conference in Chile?"

 I have published eight books with JHP.
 Having worked in publishing as a literary agent for nearly thirty years, I thought I knew about publishers, but it’s been a revelation.
 It's transparent, honest, extraordinarily speedy, and as near democratic as a company can be.
 Despite all communication being on-line (not my natural habitat), it does feel like a real community.
 And the books look good.
 JHP seems to have worked out how to be a successful twenty-first-century publisher, without losing touch with what matters .
 Jennifer Kavanagh, author of A Little Book of Unknowing (Christian Alternative), The Emancipation of B (Roundfire), Journey Home (O Books), The Failure of Success (O Books), Small Change, Big Deal (Business Books), Simplicity Made Easy (Earth Books), New Light (Christian Alternative) and The World is My Cloister (Christian Alternative) .
 NB: Published since then or in production - Heart of Oneness (Christian Alternative), Quaker Quicks: Practical Mystics (Christian Alternative), Silence Diaries (Roundfire).